- This event has passed.

 Since its launch and deployment by the space shuttle Discovery in 1990, the Hubble Space Telescope has revolutionized astronomy with its crystal-clear view of the universe.
 Scientists have used Hubble to observe some of the most distant stars and galaxies yet seen, as well as the planets in our solar system.

-Scheduled for launch on October 31, 2021, the James Webb Space Telescope will be the largest, most powerful, and complex space telescope ever built.
+Scheduled for launch in late 2021, the James Webb Space Telescope will be the largest, most powerful, and complex space telescope ever built.
 It will be the premier space observatory for astronomers worldwide with the power to fundamentally alter our understanding of the universe.
 The Webb will be an orbiting infrared observatory that will complement and extend the discoveries of the Hubble Space Telescope with longer wavelength coverage and greatly improved sensitivity, which will enable the telescope to look much closer to the beginning of time and to hunt for the unobserved formation of the first galaxies where stars and planetary systems are forming today.

 Join Drs.
 Jonathan Gardner and Jennifer Wiseman from NASA’s Goddard Space Flight Center for an insider’s look at the scientific legacy of Hubble and the future possibilities of the James Webb.